stac-extensions/sar/README.md

 The instrument type and mode can be provided using the [Altimetry Extension](https://github.com/stac-extensions/altimetry):

-- `altm:instrument_type`: The instrument type, must be set to `sar`,
+- `altm:instrument_type`: RECOMMENDED.
+The instrument type, must be set to `sar`,
-- `altm:instrument_mode`: The name of the sensor acquisition mode that is commonly used.
+- `altm:instrument_mode`: RECOMMENDED.
+The name of the sensor acquisition mode that is commonly used.
   This should be the short name, if available.
   For example, `WV` for "Wave mode" of Sentinel-1 and Envisat ASAR satellites.